Amir-A-M/PiperWeb/README.md

 # gulp commands
-`gulp` for start Live server and watch `js, css, image, data, vendors, html` tasks `gulp vendors` To copy the vendors folder in the public path `gulp data` To copy the data folder in the public path `gulp clean` For Cleaning the public for fresh export `gulp production` to minify and remove sourcemap, will affect js, css and image
+`gulp` for start Live server and watch `js, css, image, data, vendors, html` tasks
+`gulp vendors` To copy the vendors folder to the public path
+`gulp data` To copy the data folder to the public path
+`gulp clean` For Cleaning the public for fresh export
+`gulp production` to minify and remove sourcemap, will affect js, css and image

 ```
 root/